Manja Schüle

-Manja Schüle (née Orlowski; born 4 August 1976) is a German politician from the Social Democratic Party of Germany (SPD).
+Manja Schüle (born 4 August 1976) is a German politician from the Social Democratic Party of Germany (SPD).
 She has been Minister for Science, Research and Culture of the State of Brandenburg since 2019.
 From 2017 to 2019 she was a member of the German Bundestag.
 Since the 2024 Brandenburg state election she has been a member of the Landtag of Brandenburg.

 Early life and education

 Manja Schüle was born on 4 August 1976 in Frankfurt (Oder) and grew up there.
 In 1996 she moved to Potsdam.
 She studied at the University of Potsdam and completed her studies in political science in 2006 as a doctoral scholarship holder of the Friedrich Ebert Foundation with a dissertation on political education, earning her doctorate.

 Early career

 From 1997 to 2006 she worked for Ingrid Siebke (MdL), Christel Redepenning (MdL) and Norbert Glante (MEP).
 From 2007 to 2008 she was a lecturer at the University of Potsdam at the chair of Werner Jann.
 At the same time, from 2006 to 2009 she worked as an advisor for education, youth and sport for the SPD parliamentary group in Brandenburg.
 In 2009 she became office manager for Minister Günter Baaske in the Ministry of Labour, Social Affairs, Women and Family of the State of Brandenburg and remained his office manager when Baaske became Minister for Education, Youth and Sport in Brandenburg in 2014.